RequirementEngineering/ch-re-132314/SRS.md

 ##### Librarian Application
 Section | Description
 ---------|-----------
 Login | This is the first window that will pop up once the application is running.
-The librarian must input their username and password to gain access to the system.
+The employee must input their username and password to gain access to the system.
 Main menu | This window will pop up once the librarian got access.
-They will have an array of options to choose from: Register Customer, Register/Delete Book, Consult Book, Lend Book and Borrowed Books.
+They will have an array of options to choose from: Register Employee, Register Customer, Register/Delete Book, Consult Book, Lend Book and Borrowed Books.
+Register/Delete Employee | The librarian will be able to register a new employee.
+The information requested will be: Name, Telephone number, Email, Username and Password.
+Also, only the librarian will be able to delete the information of an ex-employee.
 Register Customer | In this window the librarian will be able to register the information of a new customer, with the goal of giving them a membership, so they are allow to borrow any books.
 The information needed is: Name, Telephone Number and Email.
 Register/Delete Book | Here, the librarian can register the information of a new book in stock.
 Also, they will be able to delete the information of a book that is no longer available.
 To register a book, the librarian should input the next information: Name of the book, Author, Publisher, Year of publication, Pages and a Short review of the book.
 Lend Book | Once the customer has the book the want to borrow, in this window the librarian will register the name of the book, the date and the information of the customer.